Who is responsible for ensuring the accuracy of the fees account?

 How can I obtain my fees balance?

-To access your account balance via the web, click here and follow the links.
+To access your account balance via the web, visit the Student Self-Service portal and follow the links.

 Alternatively, contact the Fees Office.